Duelfer-Solutions/sfdx-developer/_posts/2025-05-20-businesshours-in-flows.markdown

 ---
 layout: post
 title:  "Working with BusinessHours in Salesforce Flows"
-date:   2025-05-20 07:00:00 -0400
+date:   2025-05-22 07:00:00 -0400
 categories: salesforce flow businesshours
 author: Tamara Chance
 comments: true
-image:
+image: assets/img/stockImages/laptop-frame-with-flow-image.svg
 ---
-### **"Using a Flow, I need to create a Task with a Due Date that's in 1 _business_ day."**
+### "Using a Flow, I need to create a Task with a Due Date that's in 3 _business_ days."

 Calculations around Business Hours in Salesforce are a common ask.
 And if you’ve ever tried to solve it in Flow, you’ve probably run into a frustrating wall.

 At first glance, it seems simple:

-Just set the Due Date to TODAY() + 1, right?
+Just set the Due Date to TODAY() + 3, right?

 🚫 Not quite.

 That method ignores your org’s business hours.
 It doesn’t account for weekends.
 It definitely doesn’t respect holidays.
 And if your users are relying on accurate due dates for SLAs or follow-ups, those gaps matter.

-In this post, I'll walk you through [how to set up an Apex action within a Flow](#use-an-invocable-apex-action) to provide accurate Business Time and give you a [Real Example: Create a Task Due in 1 Business Day](#real-example-create-a-task-due-in-1-business-day).
+In this post, I'll walk you through [how to set up an Apex action within a Flow](#how-to-use-it-in-flow-a-real-world-example) to provide accurate Business Time using a real example use case.
 ### The Problem With Flows and Business Time
 Salesforce Flow gives you some standard Date and DateTime functions like TODAY(), NOW(), and WEEKDAY(), and you can use those to fake some business-day logic.